international environmental law

 Antarctic Treaty Secretariat

-The Antarctic Treaty Secretariat is based in Buenos Aires and is responsible for providing information about the Antarctic Treaty system and support for the annual Antarctic Treaty Consultative Meeting (ATCM).
-The site has documents, related agreements and information relevant to the Antarctic Treaty including the text of the original Treaty, the Environment Protocol and details of Parties to the Treaty.
-There is also information and documentation relating to the Committee for Environmental Protection (CEP) and to ATCM meetings.
+The Antarctic Treaty Secretariat is responsible for providing information about the Antarctic Treaty system and support for the annual Antarctic Treaty Consultative Meeting (ATCM).
+Its website includes the text of the Antarctic Treaty and its environmental protocol, details of parties to the treaty and information about the ATCM and other meetings, together with information relating to the Committee for Environmental Protection (CEP).
+The Information Exchange page includes a collection of reports.

 Global Warming: a comparative guide to the EU and the US and their approaches to the U.N.
 Framework Convention on Climate Change and the Kyoto Protocol